JsCommunity/promise-toolbox/README.md

 );
 ```

-For more complex use cases, just like `Disposable.factory`, a generator
+For more complex use cases, just like `Disposable.factory`, the handler can be
-function can be passed to `using`:
+a generator function:

 ```js
 await using(async function*() {